 The Tennessee Disability Act prohibits employment practices that discriminate based on disability (Tenn.
 Code § 8-50-103).
 Both laws apply to all public employers and to private employers with eight or more employees.
 While neither law specifically addresses the issue of preemployment inquiries, employers that ask applicants about any of these characteristics are likely to violate these provisions unless the characteristic is job-related.

 Bona fide occupational qualification (BFOQ) exception.
-The Act permits an employer to make an employment inquiry about an applicant’s religion, sex, or age only if it is reasonably necessary to the normal operation of the employer’s business and there is no less intrusive way to ensure that the applicant will be able to perform the essential functions of the job in question (TN Stat.
-Sec.
-4-21-406(a) and TN Stat.
-Sec.
-4-21-407).
+The Act permits an employer to make an employment inquiry about an applicant’s religion, sex, or age only if it is reasonably necessary to the normal operation of the employer’s business (Tenn.
+Code §§ 4-21-406(a), 4-21-407).
 According to the Tennessee Human Rights Commission, a BFOQ exception is not warranted when based on: